PromptFerret/promptferret.github.io/docs/playground.md

 ![[razzle_dazzle.png]]

 ## Code Blocks
-Hover over for a copy button in top left for full blocks, or to the left for simple code blocks
+Hover over for a copy button in top right for full blocks, or to the right for simple code blocks

 ```
 Example